-Analysis Statement: As noted in the metric section above, our one-year graduation rate shows our students are completing our program at 96% which is a 1-point increase from our baseline and 4 points above our intended outcome for 2024.
+Analysis Statement: As noted in the metric section above, our one-year graduation rate shows our students are completing our program at 95.5% which is a .5-point increase from our baseline and our intended outcome for 2024.
 Our admin team believes that the strategies in this action have been effective and we will continue to implement them with fidelity.
 Because of the feedback from counselors and students, we will continue this action into the new three-year cycle.